edrouhardmicrosoft/vindsmidi/vindsmidi-css/plan.md

 - [ ] Svelte: import in `src/app.html` or `src/main.js`.
 - [ ] Web Components: link or inject `dist/tailwind.css` within Shadow DOM or `<head>`.
 - [ ] Solid: import in the entry file (e.g., `index.tsx`).

-## 7. Customization
-- [ ] Extend theme settings, colors, fonts, spacing, etc. in `src/main.css` using the `@theme` directive.
-- [ ] Add and configure official or community plugins (forms, typography, aspect-ratio, etc.) in CSS if supported.
-- [ ] Update `src/main.css` with custom base or component layers if needed.

 ## 8. Distribution
 - [ ] Ensure `dist/tailwind.css` is generated and minified.